8 Tips for Getting Your Property Ready to Rent

 Change the Locks

-You must ensure that the only people who can access the property are yourself and your current tenants.
+You must ensure that the only people who can access the property are yourself and your current tenants for the sake of security.
 Every time there is a turnover, a routine that must be followed is to replace the locks and change the keys.
 This needs to be noted on the checklist to make sure it’s not forgotten.

 Renovate and Update